887 total views, 3 views today

 One way to facilitate behaviour consequences is to appraise the situation on reflection following the event.
 Ask yourself some key questions and how you would handle the situation differently in the future.
 The key of behaviour consequence is based on a simple rule.
 Following your own appraisal have you learned?
 If the answer is yes, then you as a person will be in a better position to deal with in the future as self-awareness has increased.

-In summary, stress is an ongoing battle that we cannot switch off.
+Stress is an ongoing battle that we cannot switch off.
 What we can do is develop strategies to enable us to cope when the pressure is on.